-When Meade saw some members of the staff favoring the downrange side of the flimsy house, the fearless, twice-wounded Meade joked with them about their imaginary shelter.
+When Meade saw some members of the staff clustering on the downrange side of the flimsy house, the fearless, twice-wounded Meade joked with them about their imaginary shelter.
 But for the sake of efficiency he eventually moved his shot-torn staff a few hundred yards away to a nearby barn.
-When it, too, proved to be a target, they moved on to the 12th Army Corps Headquarters on Powers Hill, which was part of the Union Army’s series of signal stations.
+When it, too, proved to be a target, they moved on to the 12th Corps Headquarters on Powers Hill, which was part of the Union Army’s series of signal stations.

 In 1865 she told a reporter that all she received in compensation for the damage was the proceeds from the sale of the bones of the dead horses, at fifty cents per hundred pounds.

 The hard-working widow repaired and replanted.
 She did well enough to add nine acres to the farm and a two story addition to the house.
 Lydia sold the farm to the Gettysburg Memorial Association in 1888.
 She moved close to the Dobbin House Tavern on Emmitsburg Road.
 She took the house’s two story addition with her, and lived there until her she died in 1893.

 The Gettysburg Memorial Association leased the old Leister farm out to tenants until 1933, when the National Park Service took it over.

 You can peer inside the windows to see the scene of one of the most important councils of war in American history.